 If you have any additional static mass changes in the amino acids, change atomic information

 4. Click Submit button to run data analysis.

-5. After analysis, in experiment page, there are two links to click.
-One is ‘View data’ in the quantitative analysis column to view data in table, and the other is an image link in Graph view column to view data in graphs.
+5. After analysis, in the experiment page, there are two links to click.
+One is ‘View data’ in the quantitative analysis column to view data in the table, and the other is an image link in the graph view column to view data in graphs.

 There are six (6) top menus in the current version:

 - Protein table view: display quantitative results in table

 - Protein graph view: display results in graph view in protein level(Figure 18.104.22.168.1)